 - Do your laundry.
 Wash all bedding, including blankets, sheets and comforters or duvets, once a week in hot water.
 This kills any allergens, such as dust mites, that can cause irritation to your airways.

 There are no hard and fast rules for determining your risk of feather duvet lung, Dr. Culver says.
 A lot of factors are at play, from how intense the exposure is to how long you’ve been living with feather-type irritants.
 You can also live with an irritant for some time before the condition actually develops.

 Ultimately, most interstitial lung diseases are rare, says Dr. Culver.

-“A lot of it comes down to genetics and having the right milieu to set up the problems — not the idea that everyone is at risk and we’re living in a toxic soup,” Dr. Culver says.
+“A lot of it comes down to genetics and having the right environmental irritants to set up the problems.”
+Dr. Culver says.